1-IT-Gymnazium/AstroJump/README.md

 ### Installation

-1. Download `AstroJump.zip` from the releases section.
+1. Download `AstroJumpEXE.zip` from the releases section.
 2. Unzip the contents into a file.
 3. Install the necessary dependencies.
 4. Click the AstroJump.exe and enjoy!!